Applying for Aid

-- Priority consideration for need-based scholarships and grants awarded by the UI OSFA will be given to students whose FAFSA record has been received by the University of Iowa on or before December 1, 2016.
+- The filing deadline for priority consideration was November 15, 2017.
 Awards are made on a first-come, first-served basis.
 Although students can apply for financial aid throughout the year, funding for some financial aid programs may be depleted.
 The student may meet the qualifications for certain types of aid, but not be awarded that aid because the funding has run out.

 After a student is admitted to the University of Iowa and has submitted the FAFSA, the student's financial aid eligibility is determined.